Project management in practice

 Thus, Jekyll has a language at his disposal that he has learned from childhood, and at least in principle allows him to talk to people who meet him daily.

-The general experience of life thus allows Jekyll to use knowledge integration of a method that enables him to achieve a "cognitive interdisciplinarity" (cognitive interdisciplinarity by Rainer Bromme), and thereby a "common ground" (common ground of Herbert H. Clarke ) to make sure that he is on a level of knowledge and behavior with his interlocutors.
+The general life experience allows Jekyll to use a method by integrating knowledge that enables him to achieve a "cognitive interdisciplinarity" (cognitive interdisciplinarity by Rainer Bromme), and thereby a "common ground" (Herbert H. Clarke common ground) ) to ensure that he is on a knowledge and behavioral level with his interlocutors.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!